Direkt zum Inhalt springen

 Boycott of CHE university ranking continues

-The Department of Social and Health Care at Ludwigshafen University of Applied Sciences - formerly the Protestant University of Applied Sciences for Social and Health Care - will not participate in the so-called 'University Ranking' of the Center for Higher Education Development (CHE) and the associated data collection in the future.
+The "Social and Health Care" Department of the Ludwigshafen University of Applied Sciences - formerly the Protestant University of Applied Sciences for Social and Health Care - will not participate in the so-called 'University Ranking' of the Center for Higher Education Development (CHE) and the associated data surveys in the future.
 We are thus renewing and reaffirming the resolution unanimously passed by the Convention of the then still independent Ludwigshafen University of Applied Sciences for Social and Health Care in January 2008.
-At the same time, we call on the CHE to end its discriminatory practice of not mentioning departments and entire universities that boycott the ranking in its university statistics.
+At the same time, we call on the CHE to end its discriminatory practice of not mentioning Departments and entire universities that boycott the ranking in its university statistics.
 Instead of concealing the existence of the critics, we demand that they be listed there with the addition "Boycott of the CHE ranking".
-The CHE's current approach not only leads to first-year students in particular receiving incomplete and biased information.
+The CHE's current approach not only means that first-year students in particular receive incomplete and biased information.
 It also means that there is a lack of important guidance with regard to the choice of subject and place of study.
 By concealing its critics, the CHE also distorts competition between universities and abuses its monopoly position in a way that is questionable from a regulatory and legal perspective.

 Justification